Business Rates Revaluation & Opportunity for Occupiers | SHB

 If you’re only using part of the premises, you may be eligible for apportioned relief through your Local Authority, subject to local procedures and supporting evidence.

-You’re planning a move or budgeting for 2026+
+If you’re planning a move or budgeting for 2026+

 Business rates will be revalued in April 2026, which may significantly affect your rateable value and costs.
 If you are relocating, renegotiating a lease, or forecasting expenses, reviewing your rates position can help reduce uncertainty and prevent budgeting gaps.